Application for entry to selective high schools in Years 8-12 in 2017 closed on 22 July 2016.

 Agricultural high schools are selective high schools which emphasise the study of agriculture, with the boarder sections giving some priority to isolated students.

 Partially selective high schools have community-based classes as well as selective classes for English, science and Mathematics.

 Vacancies may occur in Years 8 to 12 in selective high schools.

 Entry to selective high schools in Years 8 to 12 does not depend on a centralised program as entry to Year 7 does.
-A common application package applies to all schools and is available from the selective high schools and on this website in late June each year.
-A separate application form must be provided to each selective high school you choose, up to a maximum of three schools.
+A common application form and application information booklet applies to all schools and is available on this website in late June each year.
+A separate application form must be submitted to each selective high school you choose, up to a maximum of three schools.